pourmand1376/pourmand1376/README.md

 You can see my Github contributions at [Github resume](https://resume.github.io/?pourmand1376).
 Also [GitHub Public Gists](https://gist.github.com/pourmand1376) is where I have store simple commands which help my productivity.

-Probably the most useful repo for myself is [my dotfiles](https://github.com/pourmand1376/.dotfiles).
-There I keep my linux configurations (separated for each distribution).
-Also, there is a script to install all my windows tools at once.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=pourmand1376&show_icons=true&theme=default&bg_color=00000000)